 Communication and education are essential between community and police, especially during these times.
 You & Five-O allows us to have these tough conversations and demonstrates what our responsibilities are to one another.

-- Chief W. Horton, Town of Carrboro Police Chief
+- Chief W. Horton, Former Town of Carrboro Police Chief

 Our workshops are available virtually and in-person.
 The content of the presentation is appropriate for youth, adults, non-profits, and community organizations; it also makes a great addition to diversity training for corporations.
 Our workshops average 90-120 minutes, but can also be half or full days; we are flexible to make our program work for you.